John Beazley: Early life

 Beazley was born in Glasgow, Scotland on 13 September 1885, to Mark John Murray Beazley (died 1940) and Mary Catherine Beazley née Davidson (died 1918).
 He was educated at King Edward VI School, Southampton and Christ's Hospital, Sussex.
 He then attended Balliol College, Oxford where he read Literae Humaniores: he received firsts in both Mods and Greats.
+He won the Gaisford Prize in Greek composition for "Herodotus at the Zoo", a parody of Herodotus in which the historian visits London Zoo.
 He graduated with a Bachelor of Arts (BA) degree in 1907.
-While at Oxford he became a close friend of the poet James Elroy Flecker.